Dracula: Prince of Darkness: Plot

 A prologue replays the final scenes from Dracula, in which Doctor Van Helsing destroys Count Dracula by sunlight; only the memory of Dracula's evil remains.

 The main story begins in 1895 as Father Sandor prevents local authorities from disposing of a woman's corpse as if it were a vampire.
 Sandor chastises the presiding priest for perpetuating the fear of vampirism and reminds him that Dracula was destroyed ten years previously in 1885.
-Sandor visits an inn and warns four English tourists, the Kents – Diana, Charles, Helen, and Alan – not to visit Karlsbad.
+Sandor visits an inn and warns four English tourists, the brothers Alan and Charles Kent, and their wives, Helen and Diana, not to visit Karlsbad.
 Ignoring his advice, the Kents choose to visit Karlsbad but are abandoned by their fear-stricken coach driver 2 km away from their destination as night approaches.
-Finding themselves in view of a castle, the Kents are taken there by a driverless carriage and discover a dining table set for four people and their bags unpacked in the bedrooms.
+Finding themselves in view of a castle, the Kents are taken there by a coachmanless carriage and discover a dining table set for four people and their bags unpacked in the bedrooms.
 A servant named Klove explains that his master, the late Count Dracula, had ordered that the castle should always be ready to welcome strangers.
 After dinner, the Kents settle in their rooms.

 Later that night, Alan investigates a noise and follows Klove to the crypt, where Klove kills him and mixes his blood with Dracula's ashes, reviving the Count.
 Klove entices Helen to the crypt, where she becomes Dracula's first victim.
 The next morning, Charles and Diana can find no trace of Alan, Helen, or Klove.
 Charles takes Diana to a woodsman's hut and then returns to the castle to search for Alan and Helen.
 Klove tricks Diana into returning to the castle.
 Charles finds Alan's body in a trunk in the crypt.
 It is now dark and Dracula rises.
 Diana encounters Helen, who, now one of the undead, attacks her.
 Dracula enters and warns Helen away from Diana.
 Charles struggles with Dracula until Diana realizes that her crucifix is an effective weapon against vampires.
 Charles improvises a larger cross and drives Dracula away.
 They escape from the castle in a carriage but lose control on the rough ground as they go off the road.
 The carriage crashes and Diana is knocked unconscious.
 Charles carries her for several hours through the woods until they are rescued by Father Sandor, who takes them to his abbey.